Skip to content

 ]);

-You can use this to handle the error in any way you want.
+You can use this to handle the error in any way you want, including redirecting the user to a custom error page or logging the error.

 Released under the MIT License.